 What Kind of Righteousness?

-In today’s reading, God, through Moses, emphasized that He would bless the Israelites, not because of their own righteousness, not because they deserved it, but because of His mercy.
+In today’s reading, God emphasized through Moses that He would bless the Israelites, not because of their own righteousness or because they deserved it, but because of His mercy.

 C.J.
 Mahaney says in his book, The Cross Centered Life: